Riverside Luxury Cruises

 www.dreamdestinations.com

-With the bankruptcy of Crystal River Cruises, their four 135-meter ships were purchased by Uniworld.
-Then, a German Company, Riverside, leased 2 of these ships to add to their double wide Mozart, which can only sail the Danube River
+With the bankruptcy of Crystal River Cruises, their four 135-meter ships were purchased by Riverside.
+Then, the German Company, Riverside, leased 2 of these ships to Uniworld and add the other 2 to their double wide Mozart, which can only sail the Danube River

 With only 3 ships sailing at present, it might seem that you could just ignore this cruise line, but we believe it has a lot to offer and recommend you take the time to read this blog to see if they offer a good match for a future vacation.